 What is the Practicum?

 The public health practicum is a required element of the Master of Public Health (MPH) degree at the Boston University School of Public Health (BUSPH).
 As in all accredited schools of public health, MPH students are required to complete an approved, planned, and supervised practicum.
-The Office of Public Health Practice supplies the academic and administrative framework for the required practicum.
+The Practicum Office supplies the academic and administrative framework for the required practicum.

 A practicum is a BUSPH course that provides the opportunity to integrate and apply classroom learning in a public health work environment, enabling students to observe and learn from professionals in the field.
 With appropriate supervision, students contribute to a community’s resources and to the solution of public health problems, while developing practical skills and personal confidence as public health professionals.